 “Many of the people who care for children in Nigeria are passionate about their work, but they lack access to the knowledge and skills necessary to minimize disease,” observed Nichols.
 They also, she noted, face many physical challenges, such as having to draw water from a river contaminated by sewage run-off.

 This initiative stands to affect both individuals and their communities, Nichols said.
 “Studies have shown that with preventative measures in place, you can add a decade to your life.
-So, this training is going to change not only the orphanage and school in Nigeria.
+So, this training will change not only the orphanage and school in Nigeria.
 It’s also going to benefit the community as a whole because these workers are going to take the information home to their families and their villages.”

 Network of support and opportunity